Charles Edward Russell: Root mission to Russia

 Charles Edward Russell with other members of the US diplomatic mission sent to Russia in 1917 by President Woodrow Wilson.

 Aligning himself with Sinclair, among others in the right wing of the party, Russell continued to agitate for "responsible...
 Marxian" positions inside the Socialist Party until 1917.

 After the February Revolution, Russell was named by Wilson to join a mission led by Elihu Root that was intended to keep the Russian Provisional Government of Alexander Kerensky in the war.
 The mission report recommended for George Creel's Committee on Public Information to conduct pro-war propaganda efforts in Russia.
 Russell personally lobbied Wilson to use the relatively-new medium of film to influence the Russian public.
 Wilson was receptive, and the Committee on Public Information then developed film and distribution networks in Russia over the next few months.
 Russell appears as himself in the 1917 film The Fall of the Romanoffs, directed by Herbert Brenon, which may have been a product of those efforts.

-Participation in the Root Mission was effectively a burning of bridges with the Socialist Party, which remained solidly opposed to the war.
+Participation in the Root Mission cut his ties with the Socialist Party, which remained solidly opposed to the war.
 Russell left it to join the Social Democratic League of America.
 He also worked with the American Federation of Labor to help found the patriotic American Alliance for Labor and Democracy, an organization that agitated on behalf of American participation in the war among the country's workers.